What Is An Extended Essay And How to Write It?

-Take this section as more of an important formality of showcasing the process of hard work that you have put in.
+Take this section as more of an essential formality of showcasing the process of hard work that you have put in.

 - Transcripts from your interviews,

-- Additional analysis you did which didn’t fit in the body of your EE.
+- The additional analysis you didn't fit in the body of your EE.

-- Any other interesting data which you would like to refer to in the body of your work.
+- Any other exciting data which you would like to refer to in the body of your work.

 Quick note: The content on this page will not be included in your essay word count.

-With this, we come towards the end of our article on what is an IB extended essay and how to write an extended essay.
-Like we mentioned earlier, it is not that difficult.
-All you need is dedication, set timelines and proper research.
-So, don’t worry, there are no rabbits to pull out of your hat today.
-If you want to score a 36 on 36 in your Extended Essay, make sure you check out our Extended Essay Guide which offers '5 never heard before' tips which will help you write a quality essay.
+With this, we come to the end of our article on what is an IB extended essay and how to write an extended essay.
+As we mentioned earlier, it is relatively easy.
+All you need is dedication, set timelines, and proper research.
+So, don't worry; no rabbits can pull out your hat today.
+If you want to score a 36 on 36 your Extended Essay, check out our Extended Essay Guide, which offers '5 never heard before' tips to help you write a quality essay.

 IB Extended Essay Checklist

 Make an IB Extended Essay Checklist!
-I cannot emphasise enough on this point.
-The submission for your EE happens at the same time when you are expected to take your exams.
-There will be a million things that you would have to keep a track.
+I cannot emphasize enough on this point.
+The submission for your EE happens simultaneously when you are expected to take your exams.
+There will be a million things that you would have to keep track of.
 There is a high chance of forgetting to make that final edit or perfecting your EE's introduction in the midst of it all.
-Therefore, having an IB Extended Essay Checklist will make sure that you do everything needed.
-IB Extended Essay Checklist will be your saviour during the final submission days.
+Therefore, an IB Extended Essay Checklist will ensure you do everything.
+IB Extended Essay Checklist will be your savior during the final submission days.

 We want Nail IB to be your virtual companion to hustle through IB.
-We have a lot of helpful blogs which will help you navigate your way through IB.
-Apart from our blogs, we offer "Take A Test' module, which helps IB students evaluate their level in the IB Program.
+We have many helpful blogs that will help you navigate your way through IB.
+Apart from our blogs, we offer a "Take A Test' module, which allows IB students to evaluate their level in the IB Program.
 Make sure to try a test and see your strengths and weaknesses.
-And finally, to make sure that you have all the resources that you might need to nail IB, we have curated special student bundles for your convenience.
+And finally, to ensure you have all the resources you might need to nail IB, we have curated special student bundles for your convenience.